callmer00t/hackerrank-certification-code/README.md

 # hackerrank-certification-code
-A repository to track and share the code solutions for Hackerrank certification tests.
+A repository to track and share the code solutions for HackerRank certification (https://www.hackerrank.com/skills-verification) tests.